Azure/fta-azurefoundations/iaas-foundations/articles/hubandspoke_pros_and_cons.md

 * An obvious limitation of having a single Vnet is that that Vnet would be in a single subscription and region.
 In other words, the Hub & Spoke model can be better for multi-subscription or multi-region deployments
 * VNET peering is non transitive: this means spokes cannot communicate with each other: which can be seen as a way to isolate spokes from each other.
 In a single VNET model you’d be isolating workloads from each other through the use of NSGs or NVA’s (network virtual appliance).
 * VNET peering allows VNETs in different subscription to be connected, for example to a central hub, allowing the different components to communicate with each other as well as share certain services like domain controllers or appliances without having to run them in each spoke.
-* The Hub and spoke model allows to overcome some of the [limits from  a single VNET](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#networking-limits-1 )
+* The Hub and spoke model allows to overcome some of the [limits from  a single VNET](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#networking-limits-1)
+* From a security perspective, when two vnets are peered they become one.
+That means that you still need to separate subnets from each other using NSGs.
+One slight advantage of the hub&spoke model is that in case you want to completely isolate one spoke from the hub (maybe because the spoke got compromised), tearing down the peering will stop all traffic.
+In a single-vnet scenario you would achieve traffic isolation through NSGs too, but those would not affect traffic flows that were established prior to the NSG reconfiguration.

 But also disadvantages: